Samizo-AITL/Rekiden/README.en.md

 # 🏯 Rekiden – A ChatGPT-Powered Historical Simulation Framework

-**Rekiden** is a text-based, open-source simulation game framework that lets you relive—and reshape—turning points in Japanese history.
+**Rekiden** is a text-based, open-source simulation game that lets you relive—and reshape—turning points in Japanese history.
-By interacting with ChatGPT, you take the role of key historical figures and make critical decisions that alter the course of history.
+Interact with ChatGPT to take on the role of historical figures and make critical decisions that change the course of history.

-Rekiden is not just a game.
-It's an **educational, interactive, and expandable framework** for simulating historical what-ifs.
+This is more than a game.
+Rekiden is an educational and interactive framework for exploring historical “what-ifs.”

 ---

 ## 🎯 Project Overview

 - **Genre**: Historical Simulation / Strategy (Text-based)
-- **Format**: Markdown-based turn scenarios with decision branches
+- **Format**: Markdown-based scenarios with decision branches
 - **Supported Eras**:
   - 🏯 Sengoku Period (1555–1615) → Fully implemented
-  - 🎌 Bakumatsu / Late Edo Period (1860s) → In progress
+  - 🎌 Bakumatsu Period (1860s) → In progress
-- **Purpose**: Learn and experience history by interacting with AI to explore alternate paths and possible outcomes
+- **Goal**: Learn and experience historical context by interacting with AI to explore alternative paths

 ---